-Clara R. Cottrell is senior counsel for compliance and privacy at BASF Corporation in Research Triangle Park, North Carolina.
-As part of the legal compliance group, she spends her time exploring and implementing data privacy and protection strategies for the company and in relation to the many digital projects, products, and initiatives across the varied business industries serviced by BASF.
-She also acts as U.S. support on global and regional projects for data privacy and protection issues.
+Clara R. Cottrell is Senior Counsel, Compliance & Privacy with BASF Corporation in Research Triangle Park, North Carolina where she advises on privacy strategy and supports digital projects and initiatives across the company.
+She also acts as US support on global and regional projects for data privacy and protection issues.

 Click here for more information about Clara.

 Angela P. Doughty

 Angela P. Doughty is a North Carolina State Bar Board Specialist in Trademark Law and a Certified Information Privacy Professional- United States (CIPP/US) who also serves as the firm's Director of Legal Innovation.